ADA Mesh Cities Christchurch

 ADA Mesh Cities Christchurch will be a series of events held over 2013-14 addressing the role of media arts in the city – exploring key issues such as urban space, social engagement, memory and speculative futures.

-Over the two-year period the ADA Network will host two major symposia and a series of workshops and speaking tours in various locations throughout New Zealand.
+Over the current two-year project the ADA Network will host two major symposia and a series of workshops and speaking tours in various locations throughout New Zealand.
 A beginning reference point for Mesh Cities Christchurch is the role of media arts in the rebuild of the city.
 The project proposes a third symposium drawing together the strands back in Christchurch in September 2015

 The symposia will allow artists, designers, educators, researchers, curators and other interested parties to engage in critical dialogue exploring various aspects of the role of media art in the city:

 - The Auckland Symposium – centred on media art and social space – took place at the Auckland University of Technology(AUT) on September 12-14 2014 and considered media art projects that involve audience participation and emphasise the density of connectedness.